 It is shown in \cite[Lemma~6.14]{BeBeSaVe19} that $\Pi(\rho 9)$ holds in a contact algebra $(B, \prec)$ iff the following condition holds \begin{itemize} \item[(S9)] $a \prec b$ implies there is $c$ with $c\prec c$ and $a \prec c \prec b$. \end{itemize}

-It is proved in \cite[Lemma~4.11]{Be10} that a de Vries algebra satisfies (S9) iff its dual space is zerodimensional, and hence a Stone space.
-For this reason, the de Vries algebras satisfying (S9) are called \emph{zerodimensional} in \cite{Be10}.
-We will also call any contact algebra satisfying (S9) zerodimensional.
+It is proved in \cite[Lemma~4.11]{Be10} that a de Vries algebra satisfies (S9) iff its dual space is zero-dimensional, and hence a Stone space.
+For this reason, the de Vries algebras satisfying (S9) are called \emph{zero-dimensional} in \cite{Be10}.
+We will also call any contact algebra satisfying (S9) zero-dimensional.

 \begin{theorem} The $\Pi_2$-rule \emph{($\rho$9)} is admissible in $\MSSIC$. \end{theorem}